ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 Layer 2 network stretching has the following requirements:
 * A vSphere Enterprise Plus edition.
 * The vSphere vCenter must meet the following requirements to support Layer 2 extension:
-  * vSphere Enterprise Plus license
+   * vSphere Enterprise Plus license.
    * Must have a vSphere Distributed Switch (vDS).
 The distributed switch is available with vSphere Enterprise Plus Edition.
    * When installed, the on-premises Layer 2 concentrator service appliance must have access to a vNIC port and any VLANs to be stretched.
    * If the network is to be stretched over the public internet or a VPN (on an alternative path), the L2C VM in vCenter Server requires an IP address.
 The remote IP address is required to configure the Layer 2 concentrator.
    * If multiple Layer 2 concentrators are wanted, each must have an IP address on-premises and in the cloud.

 ## Pre-deployment planning
 {: #hcxclient-planning-predepl}